Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __distance_between_stirrers_unit__
   - Type: string
-  - Description: The distance between stirrers can be specified in units such as mm (millimeters), cm (centimeters), or m (meters), depending on the size and scale of the stirring system.
+  - Description: The distance between stirrers can be specified in mm (millimeters), cm (centimeters), or m (meters), depending on the size and scale of the stirring system.

 - __stirrer_blade_pitch_angle__
   - Type: posfloat